Why Support PC?

 PC Adult Outreach Programs (AOP)

-In addition to our small group work with children, adults from these agencies are served through Project Commotion Adult Outreach Program (AOP).
+In addition to our small group work with children, adults from partnering agencies are served through Project Commotion Adult Outreach Program (AOP).
 Instructors have hands-on experiences working alongside the children in YOP’s movement classes.
-Agency staff from Children’s Village, Oakes, and Easter Seals have participated in workshops covering topics such as self-care, understanding children through sensory integration, and the role of movement in healing trauma.
+Agency staff have participated in workshops covering topics such as self-care, understanding children through sensory integration, and the importance of healthy movement opportunities for children and adults.

 Community Workshops

-In addition to YOP and AOP, PC directors lecture in up to five classes each semester at City College of San Francisco, on topics such as "Supporting Children with Difficult Behaviors through Movement" and “Healing Trauma Through Movement.”
-Our workshops have been contracted for conferences held by First 5 and DCYF, as well as following organizations: Resolve to Stop the Violence Program, Support for Families of Children with Disabilities, and San Francisco Childcare Providers Association.
-Pediatric residents from UCSF have observed PC classes to help develop their understanding of how children with special needs can benefit from movement programs, and what activities families can expect when they refer children to PC.
+Our workshops have been contracted for conferences held by First 5, DCYF, Support for Families of Children with Disabilities, and San Francisco Childcare Providers Association.
+PC staff lecture each semester to current and future educators at City College of San Francisco.
+Pediatric residents from UCSF observe and participate in PC classes to help develop their understanding of how children with special needs can benefit from movement programs, and what activities families can expect when they refer children to PC.

 How to connect your organization with PC

 Interested in collaborating with us?
-Please email or call Susan or Chagua at 415-252-8059.
+Please email or call us at 415-252-8059.
 We are happy to offer services to like-minded organizations in our community, especially where staff and families are eager to be an active part of the learning process.

 PC Adult Outreach Programs (AOP)

-In addition to our small group work with children, adults from these agencies are served through Project Commotion Adult Outreach Program (AOP).
+In addition to our small group work with children, adults from partnering agencies are served through Project Commotion Adult Outreach Program (AOP).
 Instructors have hands-on experiences working alongside the children in YOP’s movement classes.
-Agency staff from Children’s Village, Oakes, and Easter Seals have participated in workshops covering topics such as self-care, understanding children through sensory integration, and the role of movement in healing trauma.
+Agency staff have participated in workshops covering topics such as self-care, understanding children through sensory integration, and the importance of healthy movement opportunities for children and adults.

 Community Workshops

-In addition to YOP and AOP, PC directors lecture in up to five classes each semester at City College of San Francisco, on topics such as "Supporting Children with Difficult Behaviors through Movement" and “Healing Trauma Through Movement.”
-Our workshops have been contracted for conferences held by First 5 and DCYF, as well as following organizations: Resolve to Stop the Violence Program, Support for Families of Children with Disabilities, and San Francisco Childcare Providers Association.
-Pediatric residents from UCSF have observed PC classes to help develop their understanding of how children with special needs can benefit from movement programs, and what activities families can expect when they refer children to PC.
+Our workshops have been contracted for conferences held by First 5, DCYF, Support for Families of Children with Disabilities, and San Francisco Childcare Providers Association.
+PC staff lecture each semester to current and future educators at City College of San Francisco.
+Pediatric residents from UCSF observe and participate in PC classes to help develop their understanding of how children with special needs can benefit from movement programs, and what activities families can expect when they refer children to PC.

 How to connect your organization with PC

 Interested in collaborating with us?
-Please email or call Susan or Chagua at 415-252-8059.
+Please email or call us at 415-252-8059.
 We are happy to offer services to like-minded organizations in our community, especially where staff and families are eager to be an active part of the learning process.